bhavya1006/Machine-Learning/README.md

 1)  Supervised Machine Learning
 </h2>
 <h3>
--> Supervised Learning is the learning in which labelled or continuous data is use to predict by the help of the historical data.
-This is use to predict the algorithm to interpret the result.
+-> Supervised Learning is the learning in which labelled or continuous data is used to predict by the help of the historical data.
+This is used to predict the algorithm to interpret the result.
 </h3>
 </p>